ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 ### Mandatory consumption of all model items in the downcast conversion pipeline

-Starting from this version, all {@link framework/guides/architecture/editing-engine#model model} {@link module:engine/model/item~Item items} must be consumed in the {@link framework/guides/deep-dive/conversion/downcast downcast conversion} pipeline to prevent errors and unpredictable behavior of editor features.
+Starting with v33.0.0, all {@link framework/guides/architecture/editing-engine#model model} {@link module:engine/model/item~Item items} must be consumed in the {@link framework/guides/deep-dive/conversion/downcast downcast conversion} pipeline to prevent errors and unpredictable behavior of the editor features.
 If a model item is not consumed, the `conversion-model-consumable-not-consumed` error will be thrown.
-To learn more about the causes of this error and possible solutions, please refer to the {@link framework/guides/support/error-codes#error-conversion-model-consumable-not-consumed API documentation}.
+To learn more about the causes of this error and about possible solutions, please refer to the {@link framework/guides/support/error-codes#error-conversion-model-consumable-not-consumed API documentation}.

-### Obsoleted `triggerBy` option in the downcast pipeline
+### The `triggerBy` option in the downcast pipeline is now obsolete

 If some of your downcast pipeline converters took advantage of the experimental `triggerBy` property to trigger (re)conversion upon changes of attributes or children, they need to be updated.
 For instance: